dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 .. code-block:: none

   column        = [];
   weight        = [];
+  ss_index_name = "SS_INDEX";

-The column and weight fields are used to define a skill score index.
-The computation of a single value will be computed from each column and weight value specified.
-The GO Index is a specific example of a skill score index.
+The column, weight, and ss_index_name entries are used to define a skill score index.
+The column and weight arrays can either be set to a constant value of length one or specify a separate value for each term of the index.
+The ss_index_name entry is a string which defines the output name for the current skill score index configuration.

 ___________________